vinayrajaikar/Fitness_Guide-Website/README.md

 - **Material-UI**: For responsive and visually appealing interface components.
 - **RapidAPI**: For fetching exercise GIFs to enhance visual guidance.
 - **Gemini API**: Powers the diet section, providing tailored meal plans and dietary recommendations.
+- **Context Api**: Used Context Api for State Management to Avoid prop Drilling.

 ## How to Run:
 1. Clone this repository.